Immigration to Colombia: European immigration

 Colombia was one of the early focus of Basque immigration.
 Between 1540 and 1559, 8.9 percent of the residents of Colombia were of Basque origin.
-It has been suggested that the present-day incidence of business entrepreneurship in the region of Antioquia is attributable to the Basque immigration and Basque character traits.
+It has been suggested that the present-day incidence of business entrepreneurship in the Antioquia Department is attributable to the Basque immigration and Basque character traits.
 Few Colombians of distant Basque descent are aware of their Basque ethnic heritage.
 In Bogotá, there is a small colony of thirty to forty families who emigrated as a consequence of the Spanish Civil War or because of different opportunities.
 Basque priests were the ones that introduced handball into Colombia.
 Basque immigrants in Colombia were devoted to teaching and public administration.
 In the first years of the Andean multinational company, Basque sailors navigated as captains and pilots on the majority of the ships until the country was able to train its own crews.
 In December 1941 the United States government estimated that there were 10,000 Germans living in Colombia.
 There were some Nazi agitators in Colombia, such as Barranquilla businessman Emil Prufurt.
 Colombia invited Germans who were on the U.S. blacklist to leave.
 However, most German inhabitants arrived in the late 19th century as farmers and professionals.
 One such entrepreneur was Leo Siegfried Kopp, the founder of the brewery Bavaria.
 SCADTA, a Colombian-German air transport corporation which was established by German expatriates in 1919, was the first commercial airline in the western hemisphere.

 Arab immigration

-The first and largest wave of immigration from the Arab world (mainly the Levant countries) began around 1880, and remained during the first two decades of the 20th century.
-They were mainly from Lebanon, Jordan and Palestine, fleeing the then colonized Ottoman Turkey territories.
-Syrians, Palestinians, and Lebanese continued since then to settle in Colombia.
-Due to poor existing information it's impossible to know the exact number of Lebanese and Syrians that immigrated to Colombia.
-A figure of 40,000-50,000 from 1880 to 1930 may be reliable.
-Whatever the figure, Syrians and Lebanese are perhaps the biggest immigrant group next to the Spanish since independence.
-Those who left their homeland in the Middle East to settle in Colombia left for different reasons such as religious, economic, and political reasons.
-Some left to experience the adventure of migration.
-After Barranquilla and Cartagena, Bogotá stuck next to Cali, among cities with the largest number of Arabic-speaking representatives in Colombia in 1945.
-The Arabs that went to Maicao were mostly Sunni Muslim with some Druze and Shiites, as well as Orthodox and Maronite Christians.
-The mosque of Maicao is the second largest mosque in Latin America.
-Middle Easterns are generally called Turco or Turkish. although they are primarily Christian Arab immigrants from what was then the Ottoman Empire.
+Many Colombians have origins in the Western Asian countries of Lebanon, Jordan, Syria and Palestine, It is estimated that Arab Colombians represent 3.2 million people.
+Many moved to Colombia to escape the repression of the Turkish Ottoman Empire and/or financial hardships.
+When they were first processed in Colombia's ports, they were classified as "Turks" or "Turcos" in Spanish.
+It is estimated that Colombia has a Lebanese population of 700,000 direct descendants and 1,500,000 who have partial ancestry.
+Meanwhile, the Palestine population is estimated between 100,000 and 120,000.
+Most Syrian-Lebanese immigrants established themselves in the Caribbean Region of Colombia in the towns of Santa Marta, Santa Cruz de Lorica, Fundación, Aracataca, Ayapel, Calamar, Ciénaga, Cereté, Montería, Cartagena and Barranquilla near the basin of the Magdalena River, in La Guajira Department, notably in Maicao and in the Archipelago of San Andrés, Providencia and Santa Catalina in but also large populations in the interior of the country such as Bogotá and Cali.
+Many Arab-Colombians adapted their names and surnames to the Spanish language to assimilate more quickly in their communities.
+Some Colombian surnames of Arab origin include: Guerra (originally Harb), Cure (Originally Khoury) Domínguez (Ñeca), Matuk(Originally Maatouk), Durán (Dahir), Lara (Labdah), Cristo (Saliba), among other surnames.

+Consequently, there were other immigrants from the Western Asia, including a number of Armenian, Turkish, Georgian and Cypriot immigrants who arrived in the country during the early 20th century.